omerwyo/PortfolioTracker/DOCS.md

 - Input validation for tickers, where an error popup shows up on the corresponding textbox where a ticker is invalid, or an empty string

 - The user can input up to 5 tickers, and choose to click on 'DOWNLOAD ALL' to synchronously download data for each of the tickers.
-Clicking on 'CALCULATE ALL' will calculate and display the metrics for each ticker currently on the screen.
+For 'DOWNLOAD ALL', we allow our users to leave fields blank if they do not wish to query for 5 tickers.
+Subsequently, clicking on 'CALCULATE ALL' will calculate and display the metrics for each ticker currently on the screen.

 - Clicking on download for previously fetched tickers will not result in the redownload, to save power and computation.